LenouarMiloud/MoviesApp/README.md

 # MoviesApp 🎥 ❤️
-in this app you get all the trending movie now
+in this app you get all the trending movie now it helps the movies lovers to see what they love
 1. List of Trending Movies

 ![](https://github.com/LenouarMiloud/MoviesApp/blob/main/ScreenShots/Screenshot1.jpg)